cBournhonesque/lightyear/book/src/concepts/advanced_replication/authority.md

 - maybe let the client always accept updates from the server, even if the client has `HasAuthority`?
 What is the goal of disallowing the client to accept updates from the server if it has
 `HasAuthority`?
 - maybe include a timestamp/tick to the `ChangeAuthority` messages so that any in-flight replication updates can be handled correctly?
   - authority changes from C1 to C2 on tick 7.
 All updates from C1 that are previous to tick 7 are accepted by the server.
 Updates after that are discarded.
 We receive updates from C2 as soon as it receives the `ChangeAuthority` message.
   - authority changes from C1 to S on tick 7.
 All updates from C1 that are previous to tick 7 are accepted by the server.
-- how do we deal with Prediction?
+- how do we deal with `Predicted`?
+  - if Confirmed has authority, we probably want to disable rollback and set the predicted state to be equal to the confirmed state?
   - ideally, if an entity is client-authoritative, then it should interact with 0 delay with the client predicted entities.
 But currently only the Confirmed entity would get the Authority.
 Would we also want to sync the HasAuthority component so that it gets added to Predicted?
 - maybe have an API `request_authority` where the client requests the authority? and receives a response from the server telling it if the request is accepted or not?